rnakato/ShortCake/README.md

     # Execute jupyter notebook (see 'mnt/' directory in the notebook )
     docker run [--gpus all] --rm -p 8888:8888 -v (your directory):/work/mnt rnakato/shortcake jupyternotebook.sh

-The `--gpus all` option is necessary when using a GPU (e.g., scvi-tools).
+- The `--gpus all` option is necessary when using a GPU (e.g., scvi-tools).
-The `-p 8888:8888` option maps the container's port 8888 to the host's port 8888.
+- The `-p 8888:8888` option maps the container's port 8888 to the host's port 8888.
 This allows you to access the Jupyter notebook from your web browser.
+- The `-v (your directory):/work/mnt` option mounts your local directory to the `/work/mnt` directory in the container.
+You can change `(your directory)` to the path of your local directory where you want to save or load data.
+In the Jupyter notebook, you can see the `/work/mnt` directory.

 For more information about Docker, eee [the original website](https://docs.docker.com/get-started/overview/).

 ### 3.2.
 Singularity (Apptainer)